rust-lang/book/nostarch/chapter16.md

 Rust *infers* how to capture `v`, and because `println!` only needs a reference to `v`, the closure tries to borrow `v`.
-However, there’s a problem: Rust can’t tell how long the spawned thread will run, so it doesn’t know if the reference to `v` will always be valid.
+However, there’s a problem: Rust can’t tell how long the spawned thread will run, so it doesn’t know whether the reference to `v` will always be valid.

-Listing 16-4 provides a scenario that’s more likely to have a reference to `v` that won’t be valid:
+Listing 16-4 provides a scenario that’s more likely to have a reference to `v` that won’t be valid.

 src/main.rs